Nesquiko/gym-journal/goals.md

 # Gym goals for 2022

+## To the end of December: (0/1)

+- Gain weight

-## To the end of November: (0/3)
+## To the end of November: (3/3)

+On all 3 lifts I am comfortable with weights
+I set as goal.

-- get comfortable with 140kg on deadlift
+- get comfortable with 140kg on deadlift ✔️
-- get comfortable with 140kg on squat
+- get comfortable with 140kg on squat ✔️
-- get comfortable with 80kg on bench
+- get comfortable with 80kg on bench ✔️

 ## To the end of October: (3/3)